-The Minneapolis airport also features a couple of gift shops that feature big cartoonish moose statues in the storefront.
+The Minneapolis Airport (MSP) also features a couple of gift shops that feature big cartoonish moose statues in the storefront in Terminal 1.

 And lastly, two different sets of moose statues are located in East Grand Forks, MN: a life-size pair of bronze moose duking it out in front of Cabela’s.
 Titled “Northern Challenge,” the sparring moose sculpture was built by Eagle Bronze, Inc. in Lander, Wyoming and has stood in front of the store since 1998.

 And just steps away from the Cabela’s moose statue are a bull and calf moose, painted blue, in front of the Blue Moose Bar & Grill.
 The Blue Moose has been a mainstay in East Grand Forks since it first opened its doors in 1994.
 Even the devastating flood of 1997 couldn’t keep the place down.